cristicmf/dao/README.md

 Command-line [Gulp](http://gulpjs.com/) is optional, but has tasks for building and deploying.

+You need [sol-unit](https://github.com/smartcontractproduction/sol-unit) to run the contract unit-tests that comes with the framework.

-You need [solc](https://github.com/ethereum/solidity) on your path to compile locally (always latest dev).
-You also need `GNU make`.
-NOTE: These are placeholders until new imports are done, and the Javascript Solidity compiler is available.
+You need [solc](https://github.com/ethereum/solidity) on your path to compile locally (latest dev).

 **Formal proofs**

 You need [why3](http://why3.lri.fr/) (latest release).

-This is not required for normal usage.
+Solidity to why3 is still experimental, and is not required for normal usage.

 ## Structure